tusharmath/react-announce-fetch/README.md

 In this case `users`, exposes primarly two methods `getStream()` and `reload()`.
 The `getStream()` method exposes the data inside the store which is basically the HTTP Response, of the request made to `/api/users` — as a stream.

-By default, the HTTP request is only made when there is a change in the values emitted by the `requestParams`.
-Change detection is done internally by transforming the request into an  [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) object.
-Sometimes, it required to reload the store whenever, manually.
-For instance soon after creating a new user object, you might want to get the list of the users again, even though the request object is still the same.
+By default, the HTTP request is only made when there is a *real* change in the values emitted by the `requestParams`, *Change detection is done using strict equal to operator — `===`*.
+Sometimes, it is still required to reload the store, manually.
+For instance soon after creating a new user object, you might want to get the list of the users again, even though the request hasn't emitted a new value.

 ### Use with React